 Since space is limited, the OWASP Top 10 project opted to either drop some risks that were no longer as important or prevalent.
 In other cases, risks from the 2013 Top 10 were merged together.
 Additionally, since the OWASP Top 10 is ordered by prevalence of risk, some risks have moved rank.

 Cross-site request forgery (CSRF) and unvalidated redirects and forwards, number eight and number ten respectively in OWASP Top 10 2013, have been dropped.
 This is not to say that these two vulnerabilities are no longer important to keep in mind as defenders.
-Furthermore, the Top 10 2017 merges 2013’s insecure direct object references (IDOR) and missing function level access control into the broken access control at position number two.
+Furthermore, the Top 10 2017 merges 2013’s insecure direct object references (IDOR) and missing function level access control into the broken access control at position number five.

 |OWASP Top 10 2013||OWASP Top 10 2017|